alexbcberio/twitch-channel-redemptions/README.md

 To get the ID of a reward start the service start the tool in [development mode](#development) and send the redeem the redemption you want to set up.
 It will show a message on the console like this one.

+![Logs of unhandled channel point reward](./docs/img/unhandled-channel-point-reward-redemption.jpg)

 The ID is shown up twice, in this case `ddcb6566-6b02-447c-a396-6b93ade3b480`.

-![Logs of unhandled channel point reward](./docs/img/unhandled-channel-point-reward-redemption.jpg)

-Once the ID is correctly set up (remember to save the file) redeem again the reward it now should not show up a message telling that the redemption was not handled.
+Once the ID is correctly set up (remember to save the file) redeem again the reward, now it should not show up a message telling that the redemption was not handled.

 ![Logs of handled channel point reward](./docs/img/handled-channel-point-reward-redemption.jpg)